conbojs/conbo/README.md

-ConboJS is the best MVCS framework you've never heard of.
+ConboJS is the best JavaScript MVC framework you've never heard of.

 It is a lightweight MVC application framework for JavaScript designed for use with modern browsers to enable developers a take a structured, decoupled, class based approach to application development, in a way that should be be familiar to anyone with experience of languages like ActionScript, C# or Java.